mathigon/textbooks/triangles-and-trigonometry/content.md

 ::: column.grow
 Recall that the [angle bisector](gloss:angle-bisector) divides an angle exactly in the middle.
 Draw the angle bisector of the three angles in this triangle.
+_{.lgrey} To draw an angle bisector, you have to click on three points that form the angle you want to bisect._

 {.r.reveal(when="s0 s1 s2")} Once again, all three lines intersect at one point.
 You probably expected something like this, but it is important to notice that